dotnotation/dotnotation/README.md

 ![LinkedinBanner-01](https://user-images.githubusercontent.com/82177101/166061348-040130e8-596c-40da-b021-ebe5e67429bf.jpg)
 <p>Hi!
 My name is Dorthy Thielsen and I recently graduated from Flatiron's full stack dev program.
 My pronouns are she/her.
 My goal is to work for a company where web accessibility is a top priority.
-I have a background in graphic design and puppet fabrication so I can't wait to make some beautiful web applications.</p>
+I have a background in graphic design and puppet fabrication which gives me a lot of experience with collborating, problem solving, making aesthically pleasing designs, and thinking about the user experience first.</p>

 <h3>Currently working on:</h3>
 <p>As a recent graduate, I am continuing to hone my skills.
 I am practicing git, learning figma, studying algorithms and data structures, and writing rspec in my spare time.
 I want to focus on learning more about accessibility and getting certified by the International Association of Accessibility Professionals.
 I still have so much to learn and that is exciting.</p>